panchaldeep009/DepthMapGeneratorJS/README.md

-# DepthMapGeneratorJS
+# Depth Map Generator
-This JavaScript program generate depth map from stereo pair of images
+I am trying to build A javaScript program that generates DepthMap from two stereo Images